Tinu Yohannan

 A tall athlete, Yohannan was selected in 2000 for the first intake of the National Cricket Academy in Bangalore.
 This was after he underwent a training session with the MRF Pace Foundation.
 He made his Test debut in December 2001, in the home series against England.
-The first Test was played in Mohali, and he dismissed both the English openers.
-He got his first Test wicket in the fourth ball of his very first over.
+At the first Test, in Mohali, he dismissed both the English openers.
+He got his first Test wicket off the fourth ball of his very first over.
 Though his start was brilliant, he could not carry on with the Indian team due to a form slump.
-He played 3 Test matches and an equal number of ODI's.
-His Test bowling average is 51 runs for a wicket..
+He played 3 Test matches and an equal number of ODIs.
+His Test bowling average is 51 runs for a wicket.

 Tinu is the son of T. C. Yohannan, a long jumper who held the national record for nearly 3 decades and represented India in the 1976 Summer Olympics in Montreal, Quebec, Canada.

-He played for Royal Challengers Bangalore in the 2009 edition of the Indian Premier League.
+He signed for Royal Challengers Bangalore in the 2009 edition of the Indian Premier League.